quadsurf/express_intro_exercise_puppies/readme.md

 ### Background

-Your task is to build an application that shows a
+Your task is to build an application that allows the user to see a list of puppies as well as add and see individual puppies.

 You should use an array of `puppies` to create and display puppies (while you are building this, think why an array may not be the best long term solution for storing data).

 ## Routes

 You'll need the following `puppies` routes:

-* `get` `/puppies` to display a summary  each puppy.
+* `get` `/` to display a summary  each puppy.
 * `get` `/puppies/new` to get a form to save a new puppy (each puppy should have an id which increments, a name and an age)
 * `get` `/puppies` to save an puppy
 * `get` `/puppies/:id` to find a puppy by id in the array of `puppies` and display it.

 You'll need the following `site` related routes:

-* `get` `/` serve the homepage of your site.
 * `get` `/about` serve a static about your page.
 * `get` `/contact` serve a static `contact` page.